vladimirnani/DjangoCommands/README.md

 This tool is a Sublime Text wrapper around django manage.py commands.

-With it you can run django commands like runserver, syncdb, migrate and so on from Command Palette.
+With it you can run django commands like runserver, syncdb, migrate from Command Palette.
+You can also run Django: Custom Command to access other manage.py commands.

 Currently only tested on Windows 7